genrihssaruhanovs/Poker/README.md

 Also, environmental variables JAVA_HOME and PATH must be updated with corresponding installation folder

 To compile the project, clone this repository and navigate to src folder of the project.
 Then execute javac com/company/Poker.java to compile the project

+In case of issues with compiling, compiled project is located under Poker/Poker/out/production/Poker/com/company/ directory

 Program execution can be triggered using such command: java com/company/Poker.java

 Omaha command line switch is implemented, executing java com/company/Poker.java --omaha  - will switch to omaha holdem rules